confluentinc/ksqldb-recipes/docs/real-time-analytics/filter-logs-for-splunk/index.md

 }

 ```

-Of these fields in the JSON structure you're only interested in the `time` of the event and the `data` field which contains the specifics the log event, which in this case is any operations where the `resourceType` is `Topic`.
+Of these fields, you're only interested in the `time` of the event and the `data` field.
+The `data` field contains the specifics of the log event, which in this case is any operation where the `resourceType` is `Topic`.
 So the first step is to apply a schema to this JSON:

 ```sql